distrustCaution/integrated-security-example/README.md

 The whole plan of this is to leverage existing integration tests to find real world security bugs inside a web application.
 Get ready, and I'll show you the way of integrated security testing.

-As one of the greatest mathemeticians ever once said:
+As a the great hacker once said:

 > "Give me a lever long enough and a fulcrum on which to place it, and I shall *hack the planet*"

-- Archimedes
+- Hackimedes

 ### Benefits of integrated security testing